Code-Institute-Submissions/The-Monkees-webpage/README.md

 My website will be a 4 page website created with a homepage, music page, gallery page and a contact page.
 These page will allow me to achieve my goals.

-* As a user type, I would like to create a page to view music on the site for users to access on my website.
-* As a user type, I would like to achieve a goal of creating a contact page for users to access on my website.
+* As a user type, I would like to create a page to view music on the site for users to access on my website and I would like to achieve a goal of creating a contact page for users to access on my website.*

 # Planning of my website: #